The Guide to the Tongan Culture for Travellers

 The most prized drink in Tonga is kava, made from the ground-up route of a pepper plant mixed with water.
 Traditionally, men only drink kava, with a woman blessing the drink.

-Another popular local favourite is ‘otai, a fruit drink made with water, coconut flesh, watermelon, mango and/or pineapple.
+Another popular local favourite is ‘otai, a fruit drink made with water, coconut flesh, watermelon, mango, pineapple and/or ambarella fruit.
 It usually accompanies a large meal.

 Tonga is also a producer of its own beer and coffee.
 Find out more about the drinks in Tonga in the 10 Drinks in Tonga You Have to Try.